Magical Clay: Aztec Secret Indian Healing Clay Mask Review

 I love to use a clean brush to apply the mask.
 It allows me to get even coverage and keeps my fingers from getting covered in clay.

-Overall, I think this mask is a total game-changer.
+Overall, I think this mask is a total game-changer and I love to use it weekly to maintain my healthy skin.

 I love the smooth and nearly poreless look it gives my skin after every use.